TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 #### Step 1.2: Download Lubuntu

 There are thousands of versions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
-When installing Linux on a VM, we recommend downloading [Lubuntu 16.04.3 LTS](http://cdimage.ubuntu.com/lubuntu/releases/16.04/release/lubuntu-16.04.3-desktop-amd64.iso "Lubuntu download link") Lubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.
+When installing Linux on a VM, we recommend downloading [Lubuntu 18.04.4](http://cdimage.ubuntu.com/lubuntu/releases/18.04/release/lubuntu-18.04.4-desktop-amd64.iso).
+Lubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.
 It also looks like Windows!

-### Step 2: Install VirtualBox and set it up for Lubuntu
+### Step 2: Install VirtualBox and set up Lubuntu

 #### Step 2.1: Install VirtualBox

 Installing VirtualBox is very straightforward.
 It doesn’t require much technical knowledge and is the same process as installing any other program on your Windows computer.
-Double clicking the downloaded file will start the installation process.
+Double clicking the downloaded virtualbox file will start the installation process.
 During the installation, you’ll be presented with various options.
 Leave them in their default state unless you are certain about their behavior.
 As the software installs, the progress bar might appear to be stuck; just wait for it to finish.

-#### Step 2.2: Make way for Lubuntu
+#### Step 2.2: Install Lubuntu

 Now that you have VirtualBox installed, launch the program.
 Once open, you should see the start screen.